You Have the Power to Reduce Your Healthcare Costs

 Lexington Diagnostic Center and Open MRI has been serving the needs of patients in this area for more than 30 years, providing high-quality imaging studies; compassionate, patient-centered care; great value; and easy access to needed services.

-Because medical imaging is all lexington Diagnostic Center does, the Center is able to save its patients hundreds of dollars off the price of the same exam performed at a hospital ?
-These days, when patients are responsible for more and more of their healthcare costs, it really pays to shop around,?
-Saier said.
+Lexington Diagnostic Center does, the Center is able to save its patients hundreds of dollars off the price of the same exam performed at a hospital ?
+These days, when patients are responsible for more and more of their healthcare costs, it really pays to shop around.

 In addition, the cost of reading and interpreting the MRI exam (the radiologist fee) is included.
 Lexington Diagnostic Center patients save significantly, while receiving top-notch care and quality.